cap-ntu/ML-Model-CI/README.md

     <a href="#quick-start">Quick Start</a> •
     <a href="#tutorial">Tutorial</a> •
     <a href="#contributing">Contributing</a> •
+    <a href="#Citation">Citation</a> •
     <a href="#license">License</a>
 </p>

 ## Features

 - **Housekeeper** provides a refined management for model (service) registration, deletion, update and selection.
 - **Converter** is designed to convert models to serialized and optimized formats so that the models can be deployed to cloud.
 - **Profiler** simulates the real service behavior by invoking a gRPC client and a model service, and provides a detailed report about model runtime performance (e.g. P99-latency and throughput) in production environment.
 - **Dispatcher** launches a serving system to load a model in a containerized manner and dispatches the MLaaS to a device.
 - **Controller** receives data from the monitor and node exporter, and controls the whole workflow of our system.

 ## Installation